 We ensure you have got the ideal competencies, bodily persistence, and mental practice.
 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required.
 Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.
 An attempt on mount Everest expedition is an enormous undertaking that requires a tremendous amount of dedication and determination.

 Day 01: - Greetings at Kathmandu Airport, transfer to hotel.

 We will meet you at Kathmandu Tribhuvan International Airport and transfer to your hotel.
 When you have had your time to settle in and freshen up after your long flight, you will be invited to visit our office for a briefing about your program.
 You will have a meeting with your trekking guide and discuss the equipment needed for the trekking, and we will process for the trekking permits.
 If you arrive at night, we will have the same discussion in next day morning after breakfast.

 Day 02: - A full day sightseeing tour of Kathmandu, the capital valley

 The very next morning, after breakfast you will leave for a full day sightseeing tour around Kathmandu valley.
-You can visit sacred Pashupatinath Temple and Swyambhunath, very ancient and essentially enlisted in UNESCO World Heritage sites.
-The biggest Buddhist Stupa at Boudhnath and the fine arts and historical architecture of Kathmandu Durbar Square reflecting the ancient Nepalese culture are highlighted on our guided tour.
+You can visit sacred Pashupatinath Temple and Swyambhunath, very ancient, and mostly enlisted in UNESCO World Heritage sites.
+The biggest Buddhist Stupa at Boudhnath and the fine arts and historical architecture of Kathmandu Durbar Square, reflecting the ancient Nepalese culture, are highlighted on our guided tour.

 Day 03: - Rest day and legal formalities